The Coach with the Dragon Tattoo: Plot

 Ram struggles to recover from the attack at the prom.
 Coach Dawson scolds him for poor performance in football and demotes him to the second string team.
-That week, Ram witnesses a creature attack both the assistant coach and a school cleaner, but struggles to find evidence of their deaths after the fact, leading him to question his sanity.
+That week, Ram witnesses a creature slaughter both the assistant coach and a school cleaner, but struggles to find evidence of their deaths after the fact, leading him to question his sanity.
 Tanya, Charlie, and April investigate on his behalf, and learn that a dragon manifesting in different parts of the school is connected with Coach Dawson.
 They learn that the coach was bound to a female dragon who came through a rift in time, and became fused to his body as a tattoo; its mate roams the school, killing in order to feed her.
 Convinced by the sixth formers, the male dragon takes his mate along with the coach back through the tear in time.
 Ram later tells his father about the events thus far.